-Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 c.
-Detailed information is provided on the college's website on the employment and further education opportunities targeted by each program. at Our College □ Not occurring □ Not systematic □ Planning to scale X Scaling in progress □ At scale which term (e.g., fall 2015) the college first reached this point) increase career development so that faculty can embed it into their course modules.
-Term, if at scale or scaling: Fall 2021 Updates in 2021 since last SOAA submission: Visitors who navigate to the College Catalog or to the Guided Pathways page can easily find courses to help them achieve their educational goals.
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 students through the transfer application process.
+A Canvas module was created to guide students through career exploration and increase career development so that faculty can embed it into their course modules.
+Training to use the module in the classroom is being provided.
+Term, if at scale or scaling: Fall 2021 c.
+Detailed information is provided on the college's website on the employment and further education opportunities targeted by each program. □ Not occurring □ Not systematic □ Planning to scale X Scaling in progress □ At scale Visitors who navigate to the College Catalog or to the Guided Pathways page can easily find courses to help them achieve their educational goals.
 The Mt.
 SAC website pulls career data from Onet, courses from the College Catalog, and academic plans set up by the College Counselors to show students a clear path towards their educational goals and what steps it will take to achieve them.
 The catalog API integration makes this interaction possible.
 The Mt.
-SAC website's modern design takes advantage of commonly used tools such as bulleted-lists and accordions to present information to viewers similar to the way they view information elsewhere around the Internet.
-Also, processes are broken down into steps, and checklists allow students and families without prior higher ed experience, to know their campaign development to include a campus and community launch, Spring 2022.
-Explore personalized content delivery that dynamically changes for each user to make the Mt.
-SAC website more appealing and useable for students and families without prior experience with higher education and for historically underrepresented students.
+SAC website's modern design takes advantage of commonly used tools such as bulleted-lists and accordions to present information to viewers similar to the way they view information elsewhere around the Significant Next Steps for Spring and Fall 2022: Create a more seamless experience across college websites and platforms.
+Review webpages to ensure accessibility and student-centered formatting and navigation (ongoing).
+Evaluate program websites to ensure consistency and currency of career and employment information (ongoing).
+Continue to analyze the College's online presence, including usefulness and inclusivity for underrepresented and/or underserved students (ongoing).
+Career Readiness Task Group will provide training to faculty on how to use Career Hub in their classrooms.